 Next in line in our list of Android Versions is Android Oreo.
-This version comes with additional features like password autofill, picture-in-picture, notification dots, smart text collection, and snooze notification.
+This version has features like password autofill, picture-in-picture, notification dots, smart text collection, and snooze notifications.

 With this version of Android, we get a native picture-in-picture feature.
 Press the Home button when viewing a video in an app like Netflix or VLC, and the video will shrink to a tiny floating display.

 You can then use any other app to check your email or play games while watching the video.
-You can now have Google automatically fill in the login information for applications if you so wish.
+You can now have Google automatically fill in the application login information.

 When you have an unread message, the notification dots feature will show a tiny dot in the bottom-right corner of the app.
 Gradient Outlines have replaced all blob-shaped emojis.